I tried running and comparing time series foundation models on DGX Spark

 | Long-term trend forecasting (thousands of steps) | TimesFM 2.5 (long context mode) |

-In projects I'm currently involved in, I'm thinking about a use case where real-time data acquired from PLCs (industrial controllers that manage sensors and setpoints on the factory floor) is fed into a time-series model to continuously determine "are we likely to produce products as usual given current operating conditions?" and "are there signs of heading toward failure as setpoints change?"
-If setpoints are passed as future covariates, future values of quality indicators can be predicted, and prediction residuals can also serve as anomaly scores.
-Based on the benchmark in this article, Chronos-2 28M at 3.7ms warm latency comfortably fits within PLC scan cycles (100ms–1 second), making real-time edge integration realistically feasible.
-The Cognite × Celanese case mentioned earlier follows exactly the same structure, implementing this by connecting an OT platform with NIM.
-I plan to cover the technical verification of feeding actual PLC data in a separate article.
+What I'm thinking about for a project I'm actually involved in is a use case where real-time data acquired from PLCs (industrial controllers that control sensors and set values on the manufacturing floor) is fed into a time-series model to sequentially determine "is it likely that normal products will be produced under current operating conditions?" and "are there signs of heading toward a failure as the set values change?"
+Passing set values as future covariates enables forecasting future values of quality indicators, and looking at prediction residuals can also serve as an anomaly score.
+As shown in the benchmark in this article, Chronos-2 28M achieves a warm latency of 3.7ms, well within PLC scan cycles (100ms to 1 second), making real-time integration in an edge-close configuration realistically feasible.
+The Cognite × Celanese case mentioned earlier follows exactly the same structure, implementing this by connecting an OT platform provider to NIM.
+I'm planning to cover the technical verification of feeding actual PLC data in a separate article.

-Just two points where I got stuck due to the transitional state of the libraries rather than the time-series models themselves.
+Here are two points where it was easy to get stuck due to transitional library conditions rather than the time-series models themselves.

-The predict_quantiles API in Chronos-2 was completely revamped in the 2.2 series, so copy-pasting from older articles or official examples won't work as-is.
-Arguments use inputs=tensor, input must be 3D (n_series, n_variates, history_length) (even for univariate, use tensor[None, None, :]), and the return value is tuple[list[Tensor], list[Tensor]] where quantiles_list[0] has shape (n_variates, horizon, num_quantiles).
+The predict_quantiles API for Chronos-2 was completely revamped in version 2.2, so directly copying from older articles or official examples won't work.
+The argument is inputs=tensor, the input must be 3-dimensional (n_series, n_variates, history_length) (even for univariate: tensor[None, None, :]), and the return value is tuple[list[Tensor], list[Tensor]] where the shape of quantiles_list[0] is (n_variates, horizon, num_quantiles).

 Summary

-In this article, I organized the major updates to time-series foundation models that started in the fall of 2025, benchmarked AWS Chronos-2 and Google TimesFM 2.5 on real hardware, and covered NV-Tesseract based on official information and the Cognite case study.
+This article organized the major updates to time-series foundation models that have been rolling out since fall 2025, benchmarked AWS Chronos-2 and Google TimesFM 2.5 on actual hardware, and introduced NV-Tesseract based on official information and the Cognite case study.

-To put it simply: Chronos-2 for latency-critical high-volume parallel processing, TimesFM 2.5 when long context is needed for better accuracy, and NV-Tesseract when you want a dedicated model for anomaly detection in manufacturing.
-Chronos-2 28M is lightweight in both memory and inference time with accuracy nearly matching the 120M model — an interesting option for edge-side deployments as well.
+To put it simply: Chronos-2 for latency-sensitive, massively parallel workloads; TimesFM 2.5 when you want to leverage long context for better accuracy; and NV-Tesseract for dedicated anomaly detection in manufacturing.
+Chronos-2 28M is lightweight in both memory and inference time, with accuracy nearly on par with the 120M model — an interesting option for near-edge deployments.

 Reference Links